Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 All existing support provided by the Welsh Government or Welsh local authorities that is already offered to care leavers in Wales, or to those supported by Welsh social services, will remain in place.

 If a basic income pilot participant starts receiving their payment a month after their 18th Birthday, how will they manage for the first month (the month they turn 18)?
 Who will pay their rent for this month as Universal Credit / Housing Benefit would cover this?

 If a participant in the basic income pilot is currently receiving support towards their housing costs, this will continue as entitled until they receive their first basic income payment.
 Once they have received their first basic income payment, if they were receiving welfare support, DWP will need to be notified of the receipt of basic income support and it is likely that the DWP support will cease.

 If a participant has never claimed UC prior to their 18th birthday, the local authority is encouraged to meet living costs and not request the young person makes a UC claim for this period.
 This may include payment of rent, supported housing costs and a weekly allowance.
-However, this process will be determined by the existing process in each individual local authority when a care leaver begins to receive UC.
+However, this process will be determined by the existing process in each individual local authority.

 How best can we support those with existing substance misuse issues?